Buy This Course

 Amy E. Goodson

-is the owner of Amy Goodson Co., LLC, in Tallmadge.
-Her firm focuses its practices almost exclusively in the area of charter school law.
-Ms. Goodson represents more than 75 boards of directors for community (charter) schools throughout the state of Ohio.
+Amy E. Goodson is the owner of Amy Goodson Co., LLC, in Cleveland, Ohio.
+Her firm focuses its practices exclusively in the area of charter school law.
+Ms. Goodson represents nearly 100 boards of directors for community/charter schools throughout Ohio and Iowa.
 She prides herself in providing comprehensive legal services to boards, handling complex matters with knowledge, resourcefulness, and efficiency.
 Ms. Goodson is committed to providing not only reliable, high-quality legal advice, but sincere engagement in the board's leadership responsibilities.
-She is admitted to practice law in Ohio and Florida and before the Federal Northern District Court of Ohio.
-Ms. Goodson brings more than 20 years of experience in community/charter school law, along with a background as an educator at the elementary, middle school and college levels, and a former board of education member herself.
-She holds a state certificate in mediation and conflict resolution.
-Ms. Goodson earned her B.A. degree in elementary and gifted education from Kent State University.
-For several years, she taught middle school in Mahoning County, Ohio.
-After which, Ms. Goodson earned her J.D. degree from the University of Akron School of Law.
-She is a member of the American Bar Association, Ohio State Bar Association, and Akron Bar Association, where she has been the chair of both the Solo and Small-Firm Committee, and the University of Akron Liaison Committee.
+She is admitted to practice law in Ohio, Florida, Iowa.
+Ms. Goodson has more than 20 years of experience in community/charter school law, along with a background as an educator at the elementary, middle school and college levels, and a former board of education member herself.

 Speaker bio